Babrushka/TileRepair/readme.md

 > [!TIP]
 > To achieve best results it is recommended to clear chunk from user objects placed on squares, where default one's can be spawned, close all doors, etc.

+### Lock containers.

+Locks all containers inside rooms in the chunk where player is standing.
+Unsets obj.sprite.Properties.UnSet("CanScrap") and obj.sprite.Properties.UnSet("IsMoveAble") for each found container.

 ## Install through compiled binaries

 1. Download and install [Avrix Core](https://github.com/Brov3r/Avrix)